Fifty-Eight OCSD5 Students Attain Perfect Scores on State Tests

 The South Carolina General Assembly unanimously passed Act 155 during the recently concluded legislative session thereby ending the requirement for exit examinations for high school students.
 The Act was signed into law by Governor Nikki Haley on April 14, 2014.
 The Act states in part “Beginning with the graduating class of 2015, students are no longer required to meet the exit examination requirements set forth in this section and State regulation to earn a South Carolina High School Diploma.”

 For more information click on "SC High School Exit Exam Eliminated" under District News on the right side of this home page.

 Orangeburg Consolidated School District Five is participating in the Community Eligibility Provision for the 2014-2015 school year.
 This provision provides an alternative to household applications for free and reduced-priced meals in local school districts and schools with increased levels of low-income students.
 All students enrolled in the district may participate in the breakfast and lunch program at no charge to them.
 Families will not have to fill out meal applications as in the past.
 For additional information contact Jackie Harris, Food Service Supervisor at 803-533-7918.

 Click on Image for more Information/View Larger.

 Click HERE to view information and resources related to the proposed legislation on school consolidation in Orangeburg County, including a copy of the proposed legislation, current laws governing the three school districts, and related maps.
 (This link will take you to the Orangeburg Co.
 School District Provisions on the Orangeburg County website.)

 Welcome to our website!

-We hope you enjoy the new Orangeburg Consolidated School District 5 website.
-A lot of work and attention went into streamlining the new website's navigation menus and in reorganizing the way information is categorized to improve the online experience of every OCSD5 website visitor.
+We hope you enjoy the Orangeburg Consolidated School District 5 website.
+A lot of work and attention went into streamlining the website's navigation menus and in reorganizing the way information is categorized to improve the online experience of every OCSD5 website visitor.
 We hope you will find it to be a valuable resource.